-Certification is offered by the Florida Association of Code Enforcement in four curriculum levels: Fundamentals of Code Enforcement (formerly Level I); Administrative Aspects of Code Enforcement (formerly Level II); Legal Issues in Code Enforcement (formerly Level II), and Officer Safety & Field Applications (formerly Level IV).
+Certification is offered by the Florida Association of Code Enforcement in four curriculum levels: Fundamentals of Code Enforcement, Administrative Aspects of Code Enforcement, Legal Issues in Code Enforcement, and Officer Safety & Field Applications.
+Courses may be taken in any order.
 Certification in each level requires the completion of all course work and a passing grade on the exam.

 MUST HAVE COMPLETED ALL COURSE WORK TO SIT FOR EXAM.
 All questions are multiple choice; a total score of 75 or higher is required to become certified.
 The fee for the examinations is $85 if received two weeks before the date of the examination, $120 after that date and $135 for non-members ($170 if late).

 ***Effective January 1, 2016 no person may attend F.A.C.E. training courses or take an exam if approved payment hasn't been made prior to the start of the class or exam.***